Buy or not / Predict from tabular data

 - Import and use tabular data onto the Peltarion Platform.

-- Solve a classification problem - Will they buy yes or no?
-(You’ll get some hints on how to solve a regression problem as well)
+- Solve a binary classification problem - Will a customer buy, yes or no?

 - Analyze the performance of your model.

 The problem - Unleash the power of the spreadsheet

 Most of the data that businesses collect are tabular, that is, data that can be stored in a spreadsheet: numerical, categorical, binary, or any combination of those.
 You name it.

 How do you use this data to make really good predictions?
 Well, there are many ways to make predictions using tabular data, and the Peltarion Platform is a great way to quickly and intuitively leverage your data to make valuable predictions.